JC has traveled the globe engaging in a

 Growing up mostly in Cincinnati, Ohio he was heavily

 influenced by dueling musical genre's.
-Classical orchestral music was his
+Classical orchestral music formed a musical

-initial musical backbone as a piano student and trombone player.
-These
+foundation as a piano and trombone player.
+These influences were

-influences were juxtaposed with classic rock elements as he became a singer/keyboard player.
+juxtaposed with classic rock elements when he became a singer/keyboard

 As a classically trained trombone player, he played